Life Cycle Services

 Life Cycle Assessment (LCA)

-Includes both LCI and Life Cycle Impact Assessment (LCIA).
+An LCA includes both LCI and Life Cycle Impact Assessment (LCIA), as well as interpretation of the results from these analyses.
 In the LCIA, the LCI emissions are classified into categories where they may potentially contribute to environmental and health impacts, and characterization factors are applied to express the results in each category on the basis of a reference substance.
+The interpretation includes discussion and conclusions from the results, as well as a number of sensitivity analyses and data consistency checks.

 Life cycle studies focused on greenhouse gas emissions and global warming potential are referred to as carbon footprint studies.